 Toronto Maple Leafs (NHL)

 As the biggest NHL hockey team in a country where hockey is absolutely beloved, the Toronto Maple Leafs are the Canadian sports team.
-While hockey isn’t an especially large fixture in sports betting in the United States, it only makes sense that that will change once legal sports betting reaches Canada—and the most popular team will be, without a doubt, the Maple Leafs.
+While hockey isn’t an especially large fixture in sports betting in the United States, it only makes sense that that will change now that legal sports betting has reached Canada—and the most popular team to bet on is going to be, without a doubt, the Maple Leafs.
 With dominating talent and a spot in the hearts of millions of Canadians, the Leafs alone are sure to make a splash on every sportsbook.

 Ottawa Senators (NHL)